johnsulf/erlend-johnsen-js1-ca-pokemon/README.md

 This is the repository for my Course Assignment for the JavaScript 1 Course.
 I'll be using the PokéAPI for the project.

+## Finding an API

+Choosing an API has been a journey!
+I've tried superheroes, disc golf discs and weather.
+But ende up ith the PokéAPI.
+Both fun, nostalgic and easy to work with.

 ## Find an API

 Search for a public, free-to-use API.